ben-wes/pd-neuralnet/README.md

 - Created an audio autoencoder example
 - Added a signal-rate version of the object

 Special thanks to Ben Wesch for providing macOS and Windows binaries, IOhannes m zmoelnig and Cristof Ressi, for helping out through Pd's mailing list.
+Dan Wilcox for spotting compiler warnings and typos in the help files.

 Written by Alexandros Drymonitis